 Did you know that dental implants are frequently the best treatment option for replacing missing teeth?
-Rather than resting on the gum line like removable dentures, or using adjacent teeth as anchors like fixed bridges, dental implants are long-term replacements that your oral and maxillofacial surgeon surgically places in the jawbone.
+Rather than resting on the gum line like removable dentures, or being anchored to adjacent teeth like fixed bridges, dental implants are long-term replacements that your oral and maxillofacial surgeon places surgically into the jawbone.
+At Bamonte Oral Surgery in Wexford PA, we have performed countless successful dental implant surgeries to help return people to a better quality of life.

 After more than 20 years of service, the vast majority of dental implants first placed by oral and maxillofacial surgeons in the United States continue to still function at peak performance.
 More importantly, the recipients of those early dental implants are still satisfied they made the right choice.
 If properly cared for, dental implants can last a lifetime.